 Boosted Mental Well-being

 MS can be emotionally taxing.
-Yoga’s mindfulness and breathing reduce anxiety and depression.
+Yoga’s mindfulness and breathing may help reduce anxiety and ease low mood.
 It’s a mental reset for tough days.
 Try our mindfulness techniques for stress for added calm.

 Benefit Area | How Yoga Helps |